 I may be prone to hyperbole, but this Blueberry Banana Bread is ridiculously delicious.
 Imagine the very best banana bread crossed with the ultimate blueberry muffin.
 Epic!

-There are few things I love more than a slice of banana bread—and when you add in blueberries, well, the best!
+There are few things I love more than a slice of banana bread—and when you add in blueberries, well, it’s the best!
 This recipe is super easy to stir together, bakes without any work from you, and stores so well in the fridge for days.

 Ingredients You Need